Harsh313/javascript-repository/README.md

 7. **Modules and Bundlers**: Learn about JavaScript modules and how to use bundlers like Webpack to manage dependencies in your projects.

-8. **Frameworks and Libraries**: Explore popular JavaScript frameworks and libraries such as React, Vue.js, and Angular.

 ## Resources